Russians leave Chernobyl as fighting rages elsewhere - NewsBreak

 It was not immediately possible to verify the claim or images that were circulating on social media of the alleged attack.
 Russia has reported shelling from Ukraine before, including an incident last week that killed a military chaplain, but not an incursion of its airspace.

-Elsewhere, Ukrainian forces have retaken the villages of Sloboda and Lukashivka, which are south of the besieged northern city of Chernihiv and located along one of the main supply routes between the city and Ukraine’s capital, Kyiv, according to Britain’s Defense Ministry.
+Elsewhere, Ukrainian forces have retaken the villages of Sloboda and Lukashivka, which are south of the besieged northern city of Chernihiv and located along one of the main supply routes between the city and Ukraine’s capital, Kyiv, according to Britain’s Defense Ministry.3 Russian cosmonauts arrive at space station wearing yellow and blue

 Ukraine has also continued to make successful but limited counterattacks to the east and northeast of Kyiv, the ministry said.